Explore Singapore’s many shopping districts with this handy guide to some of the city’s most popular hotspots.

 If you love the thrill of unbelievable discounts, head to the island during the Great Singapore Sale, affectionately known to locals as GSS.
-This is an annual island-wide event that takes place over ten weeks from June to August, where retailers offer massively slashed prices (up to 70 per cent!) — you’ll do a double take at every turn.
+This is an annual island-wide event that takes place over ten weeks from June to August, where retailers offer massively slashed prices (up to 70%)––you’ll do a double take at every turn.

 Shopaholics, get your credit cards ready with deals for electronics, fashion, homeware, dining, and just about anything under the sun.

 Insider tip: head off the beaten track for jaw-dropping finds.
-Sniff out quirky collectibles at quaint neighbourhood Tiong Bahru, where old school charm meets indie cool.
-Or spend hours picking out trendy (and ridiculously cheap) clothes and Singapore souvenirs at the sprawling Bugis Street Market, with over 800 stalls under its roof.
+Sniff out quirky collectibles at quaint neighbourhood Tiong Bahru, where old-school charm meets indie cool.
+Or spend hours picking out trendy (and ridiculously cheap) clothes and Singapore souvenirs at the sprawling Bugis Street Market, with over 600 stalls across three levels.

 For shoppers who thirst for the unique, hipster haven Haji Lane is just a stone’s throw away with its line-up of eclectic boutiques.